 Click the links below to read summaries of some cave exploration trips:

 September 10, 2014: A team of four cave explorers surveyed 106.85 feet near the Curio Shop in the main part of the cave.
-The length of the cave is now 171.96 miles.
+The length of the cave was listed at 171.96 miles.

 March 11, 2014: Recently, there were three cave exploration trips with about 675.4 feet discovered and surveyed.
 One trip was to the southeast area known as The Turtle Room, and one trip went west to the Visc / Vard section of the cave.
 The third trip was to the west and south past the Fitting Room.
 Cave explorers discovered a passage heading southwest off the edge of the current map that they named the Southwest Splinter.
 Explorers ran out of time, but the passage continues beyond where they had to stop, with airflow (a lead).
 This last trip also replaced an old 2-gallon water collector in the far west with a new 15-gallon water collector.